Skip to content

 Clever!
 Because that's how readers find out about all these stories anyway.

 'Yes, I thought so myself.
-Because then I wouldn't have to tell Katharina's political life in extenso.
+After all, then I wouldn't have to tell Katharina's political life in extenso.
 It does come up here and there because your professional and private life get mixed up.'

 Rage, rage